Overview

 Year 1 | Period 1

-You'll begin by learning standard workplace safety and environmental protection regulations, material handling and storage, material identification and calculations, and effective communication practices.
+You'll learn about standard workplace safety and environmental protection regulations, material handling and storage, material identification and calculations and effective communication practices.

 Year 2 | Period 2

-You will learn logistics, facility management, transportation and traffic, material identification, tool cribs and leadership.
+You'll learn about logistics, facility management, transportation and traffic, material identification, tool cribs and leadership.

 Year 3 | Period 3

-You will learn inventory, procurement, design and planning, business management as well as human relations and industry network.
+You'll learn about inventory, procurement, design and planning, business management, human relations and industry network.

 Apprenticeship education performance